SuprSend-NotificationAPI/SuprSend-NotificationAPI/README.md

 I'm all about using tech to answer those tricky growth questions:

 - Figuring out what activities lead to more revenue. 🚀
-- Discovering the best ways to distribute marketing content. 📊
+- Discovering the best ways to distribute devs content. 📊
-- Creating tech solutions that kickstart your growth journey with minimal hassle. 🧰
+- Creating tech-applications for product demos. 🧰

 ### Tech Wizardry & Data-Driven Marketing 🧙‍♂️